 Sarcoma UK funds only high quality research to understand more about sarcoma, find new treatments and ultimately identify a cure.

-Since 2009, we have awarded over £1 million in scientific and medical grants to better understand these rare cancers.
-Our 2015 research investment is £350,000, our largest research call to date.
+Since 2009, we have awarded over £1.5 million in scientific and medical grants to better understand these rare cancers.
+In 2017, we will invest a further £500,000 into research.
 All current and recent grant holders are both scientific and clinical researchers and reflect the broad spectrum of the research Sarcoma UK funds.

 Our strategic goals are set out in our Research Strategy 2016-2020.
 The research we support covers all areas which add to the knowledge base in sarcoma, provide evidence to support changes to practice, and support potential breakthroughs to bring improvements to patients.

 Excellent governance is at the heart of our research decision making.

 We work closely with our Research Advisory Committee in setting a Research Strategy.
 The Research Advisory Committee sets the annual call specifications, and our Board of Trustees allocates the annual research investment.

 All committee members and external peer reviewers are asked to declare any Conflicts of Interest.

 Following peer review, the RAC will discuss and rank the applications for funding.
 Final approval comes from the Board of Trustees, and successful applicants are then notified and sent award letters.

 Sarcoma UK is a member of the Association of Medical Research Charities (AMRC).
 All of our research is competitively and peer reviewed and any research funded by us is eligible for QR funding for UK Higher Education Institutions

 The AMRC is a membership organisation of the leading medical and health research charities in the UK.
 Working with member charities and partners, they aim to support the sector’s effectiveness and advance medical research by developing best practice, providing information and guidance, improving public dialogue about research and science, and influencing government policy.